Skip to Main Content

 Film Maker Services

-South Korea's production landscape offers filmmakers a rich variety of locations, from Seoul's urban environments to diverse settings across Busan and beyond.
-The country's growing film infrastructure—supported by KOFIC (Korean Film Council) and studios such as Busan Cinema Studios—provides filmmakers with the resources to execute projects of any scale, from intimate documentaries to ambitious branded content campaigns.
+South Korea's production scene offers filmmakers a rich range of locations.
+You can shoot Seoul's city streets, then move to settings across Busan and beyond.
+The country's growing film setup is backed by KOFIC (Korean Film Council) and studios such as Busan Cinema Studios.
+This gives filmmakers the resources to run projects of any size, from small documentaries to large branded content campaigns.

-Our NeedAFixer network connects you with versatile filmmakers across South Korea who can adapt to the specific demands of your project, whether that means leading a full crew or working lean on a documentary or branded content piece.
-Our professionals bring end-to-end production capability, local knowledge of Korean locations and culture, and the creative agility to deliver compelling work on any budget.
+Our NeedAFixer network connects you with versatile filmmakers across South Korea.
+They adapt to what your project needs, whether that means leading a full crew or working lean on a documentary or branded content piece.
+Each pro brings start-to-finish production skill, local knowledge of Korean locations and culture, and the creative agility to deliver strong work on any budget.

 ACT 01